tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Copy-Blob.md

 |`x-ms-access-tier`|Optional.
 Specifies the tier to be set on the target blob.
 For page blobs on a premium account only with version 2017-04-17 and newer.
 Check [High-performance Premium Storage and managed disks for VMs](/azure/virtual-machines/windows/disks-types#premium-ssd) for a full list of supported tiers.
 Version 2018-11-09 and newer for Block blobs.
 Block blob tiering is supported on blob storage or general purpose v2 accounts, valid values are `Hot`/`Cool`/`Archive`.
 For detailed information about block blob tiering see [Hot, cool and archive storage tiers](https://docs.microsoft.com/azure/storage/storage-blob-storage-tiers).|
 |`x-ms-rehydrate-priority`|Optional.
 Indicates the priority with which to rehydrate an archived blob.
 Supported on version 2019-02-02 and newer for Block blobs.
 Valid values are `High`/`Standard`.
 The priority can be set on a blob only once.
 This header will be ignored on subsequent requests to the same blob.
 Default priority without this header is `Standard`.|

+This operation supports the `x-ms-if-tags` and `x-ms-source-if-tags` conditional headers to succeed only if the specified condition is met.
+For more information, see [Specifying Conditional Headers for Blob Service Operations](Specifying-Conditional-Headers-for-Blob-Service-Operations.md).

 ### Request Body
  None.